Understanding the Pros and Cons and Finding the Right Card for You

 If you have excellent credit, have a strong policy of paying your balances back in full each month on your credit card, and travel a bit, it’s worth examining some of the charge card offers available to you, particularly if you’re running a small business.
 Typically, one can get a big net benefit from a good charge card, but you have to be aware of the benefits alloted to you by that card.
 Plus, you can’t get into revolving debt trouble with a charge card since you have to pay the balance in full each month.
 I know at least one small business owner who makes a killing with his charge card, getting tons of free flights, free airport foods, discounts on rental cars, roadside assistance, free hotel rooms, business advice, and so on, but those are rewards that others may have difficulty maximizing.

-My suggestion, if you’ve never owned a card, is to get a good checking account (I use ING’s Electric Orange as my primary checking and I’m happy with them) and use their debit card for most purchases.
+My suggestion, if you’ve never owned a card, is to get a good checking account (I use Capital One 360 as my primary checking and I’m happy with them) and use their debit card for most purchases.
 At the same time, get a credit card, use it for only a few purchases, and leave the card at home so you’re not tempted to use it.
 This allows you to start building healthy credit without the debt risks of a credit card.

 Please, readers, fill in additional details you see as important – many more people than just Tim will find use with this information.